My experiences with different boats on 3-9 month Expeditions !

 The absolutely best way to travel the Yukon River and other big rivers !

-The deck was not made of wood like 2006, but out of aluminium chequer plate and the superstructure was made of balsa / epoxy !
+The deck was not made of wood as in 2006, but of aluminium chequer plate and the superstructure of balsa/epoxy!

-In short, it was a much more robust catamaran than the one from 2006, but a very expensive version!
+In short, it was a much more robust catamaran than the one we had in 2006, but it was a very expensive version!

 Mokai Jet Kajak

 My dinghy of the C-Dory 22, it is a 6 hp jet kayak a "MOKAI".
-Unfortunately, due to its small storage space, it can ONLY be used as a dinghy.
-Plus point is the extremely low fuel consumption!
+Unfortunately it can only be used as a dinghy due to its small storage space.
+Its advantage is its extremely low fuel consumption!

 My conclusion: